Eppo-exp/eppo-docs/docs/connecting-your-data/data-warehouses/connecting-to-snowflake.md

 # Snowflake

-## Preparing your warehouse for Eppo
+## Preparing your Warehouse for Eppo

 Before you connect Eppo to your data warehouse, it is recommended that you create a service User for Eppo.
 This service User should then be used to connect Eppo to your warehouse.